artisdom/eng-prob/README.md

 Programs from [Engineering Problem Solving in ANSI C (1st edition)][eng-prob-c] by [Delores Etter][delores-etter] translated into Haskell

+## Why do this?

+I'm doing it mainly for myself: it's a vehicle for me to remember all the engineering I've forgotten since I graduated from college.
+As I read through the book, translating the code samples should help me internalize the material.
+The second reason I'm doing this is to demonstrate that one can do practical things in Haskell.

 ## Clone repository

 ```